Matías Almeyda

-Matías Jesús Almeyda ([maˈti.as xeˈsus alˈmejða]; born 21 December 1973) is an Argentine professional football manager and former player who is the current manager of Greek Super League club AEK Athens.
+Matías Jesús Almeyda ([maˈti.as xeˈsus alˈmejða]; born 21 December 1973) is an Argentine professional football manager and former player.
+He is the current head coach of La Liga club Sevilla.

-Nicknamed El Pelado ("bald one") despite his traditionally long hair, he spent most of his career at River Plate and in Italy, representing four teams in the latter country.
+Nicknamed El Pelado ("bald one") despite his traditionally long hair, he played as a defensive midfielder and spent most of his career at River Plate and in Italy, representing four teams in the latter country.

 Almeyda represented Argentina, appearing with the national team in two World Cups.
-After retiring in 2011, he went on to manage River Plate, Banfield, Guadalajara and the San Jose Earthquakes.
+After retiring in 2011, he went on to manage River Plate, Banfield, Guadalajara, San Jose Earthquakes and AEK Athens.
+He won a Greek domestic league and cup double with AEK in 2023 before departing the club in May 2025.
+The following month, he was announced as coach of Spanish side Sevilla on a three-year deal.